Edinburgh Fringe - Frequently Asked Questions

 - Scotrail has various services from Scotland.

 - Just use National Rail to find times and prices.
 The best advice for trains is to book early, and you can get substantial discounts for booking a particular train - just make sure you don't miss it!
-If you do miss a scheduled train through another train delay, go to the ticket office and explain, and they will give you a note to allow you on another journey.
+If you do miss a scheduled train due to another train delay, go to the ticket office and explain, and they will give you a note to allow you on a later train.
 If not, you may have to pay a lot more for an open ticket.

 - Travelling at less popular times gives the biggest discount.